-Watch the short film below to find out what the group have been up to.
+Watch the short film below to find out what the group have been up to in previous sessions.

 Earlier in the year, the group were given the challenge of making their own movie trailer and mini film inspired by First World War Royal Flying Corps Victoria Cross recipients, which included Leefe Robinson, Gilbert Insall, Edward Mannock and James McCudden.
 Each of the 4 films were made by the youth group in small teams with each team member taking on the role of the Victoria Cross recipient, the interviewer, director and camera person.
 They undertook interviews and researched the story of the individual Royal Flying Corps pilot.
 The teams then took over the Museum as a film location as part of the Kids in Museums Takeover Day, for which they received certificates.

 Check out Some of the young eagles videos below

 You can click HERE to download an activity sheet inspired by Victoria Cross recipient, Gilbert Insall.

 Below is a short film made by the group exploring some of the gliders used during World War Two and the facts that they found out about them.